 A place at HCA also provides trips to cultural epicentres as well as opportunities to take part in live briefs with external clients, offering real-world, professional experiences before you even graduate.

 Illustration & Animation at Hereford keeps its eye on the horizon of contemporary practice through its association with many high-profile professionals and internationally renowned events.
 Option modules offer the chance to customise your program of study and collaborate across courses and years.
 All students take Critical Studies, where you can gain fascinating insights into the subject you love.
-You will explore your specialism and the work of those you admire.
-We will help you to see your own practice in context of your peers and predecessors.
-You will gain understanding the rich and varied practice of illustration and animation, and insights into who you are as an illustrator-animator.
 The theory you master in Critical Studies will help you answer the question: where do I want to take my practice?

 You will meet professional practitioners on inspiring local, national and international visits.
 In the past students have met Creative Director Barbara Ryan in Amsterdam and Animation Oscar-nominated Javier Mariscal in Barcelona.